Abashiri

 Abashiri (網走市, Abashiri-shi) is a city located in Okhotsk Subprefecture, Hokkaido, Japan.

 Abashiri is known as the site of the Abashiri Prison, a Meiji-era facility used for the incarceration of political prisoners.
 The old prison has been turned into a museum, but the city's new maximum-security prison is still in use.

 As of 2008, the city has an estimated population of 40,333 and a density of 85.6 persons per km^{2} (222 persons per sq. mi.).
 The total area is 470.94 km2.

+It is the first Japanese city in alphabetical order.

 Etymology

 There are various theories about the origin of the name 'Abashiri' and, because of that, the origin is unknown.
 All of those theories are based on the Kanji interpretation of the Ainu language.
 These are the following theories.